Office of the Future BCO

 Our proposal identifies the ‘Garage’ as the ideal starter space – about 400 sqft with a flexible layout, big enough for up to 8 people, and secure.
 In a steel primary structural frame, an innovative and efficient CLT slab design would enable plywood partitions between adjacent spaces to be removed to allow a company to expand.

-The concept enables a company to grow from 1 to 100 staff.
-We imagined this process through a large 1:50 plywood model showing the journey from co-work, to Garage, to taking half a floor.
+We imagined this process through a large 1:50 plywood model showing the journey from co-work, to Garage, to taking half a floor or more.

 Re-imagining an underused car park